 FERC sets an authorised rate of return on equity for electricity transmission networks and natural gas pipelines that cross state boundaries.
 State regulators set authorized rates of return on equity for energy distribution networks within State boundaries.
 There is a focus on the rate of return on equity (with reference to entities with a similar credit rating) since there is acceptance of allowing the embedded (actual cost of debt) in regulatory decisions.
-A DCF approach is adopted and the CAPM is not used by FERC.
+Although evidence is presented based on the CAPM and other approaches the DCF approach is the main methodology used by FERC.

-A recent initial decision by a FERC administrative law judge (FERC 2013, EL11-66-001) provides useful information on primary source standards and precedents for setting a rate of return on equity as well as current information for setting an appropriate authorised rate of return for the electricity transmission network in six New England States.
-The final decision is the responsibility of FERC and is expected some time in 2014.
-This initial decision is worth summarising because it represents a material change in the authorised rate of return relative to authorized returns that have been in place for several years.
+A recent initial decision by a FERC administrative law judge (FERC 2013a, EL11-66-001) and order on the initial decision by FERC (FERC 2014) provide useful information on primary source standards and precedents for setting a rate of return on equity as well as current information for setting an appropriate authorised rate of return for the electricity transmission network in six New England States.
+These decisions are summarised here.

-According to FERC staff testimony the primary source standards specify that the rate of return on equity should be sufficient to maintain the financial integrity of the utility, allow it to raise capital necessary for the discharge of its mission to provide efficient and economical electric service to the public and compensate investors for the risk they assume.
-However, these considerations also need to be balance by public interest considerations against excessive rates (FERC 2013, EL11-66-001, pp. 76-77).
+According to FERC staff testimony, the primary source standards specify that the rate of return on equity should be sufficient to maintain the financial integrity of the utility, allow it to raise capital necessary for the discharge of its mission to provide efficient and economical electric service to the public and compensate investors for the risk they assume.
+However, these considerations also need to be balanced by public interest considerations against excessive rates (FERC 2013, EL11-66-001, pp. 76-77).